Maximizing Recovery for Hybrid Athletes

 Key aspects to monitor:

-Nutrition: Assess both the quality and quantity of your food intake, ensuring it supports your activity level.
+Nutrition: Evaluate both the quality and quantity of the food you consume, ensuring it aligns with your level of activity.
+Focus particularly on caloric intake and carbohydrates.

 If you suspect you’re under-recovering or overtraining, log these variables and make gradual adjustments.
 The skill of managing workload and recovery is critical for hybrid athletes to maintain consistent progress.